 In addition to the items listed below, course objectives include a subset of key indicators from the Alabama Quality Teaching Standards.
-Indicators assigned to this course for assessment are in bold font in this list.
-These indicators pertain to "Teaching and Learning," "Literacy," "Technology," and "Ethics."
+Indicators taught within this course for are in bold font in this list.
+These indicators pertain to "Content Knowledge," "Teaching & Learning," "Literacy," and "Professionalism."